solidOxytocin/solidOxytocin/README.md

 I also build with agentic AI daily.
 Claude Code and Cursor are just part of how I ship now, not a party trick.

+Outside of work I also do side projects that fix my own problems or just finding ways to hone my skills more and explore other tech stack, if that also matters to you you can check my projects further down below.

 **Portfolio:** [dev-clark-adam.vercel.app](https://dev-clark-adam.vercel.app)
 **Currently:** open to remote work with foreign teams